-The following hazards may be associated with potential acute health effects in some personnel during deployment at Base Camp Gardez and vicinity that includes: FOB Gardez, FOB Lightning, FOB Goode, FOB Thunder, and FOB McGill:
+The following hazards may be associated with potential acute health effects in some personnel during deployment at KAF and vicinity:

-Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrheaprotozoal, brucellosis, hepatitis E); other endemic diseases (malaria, Crimean-Congo hemorrhagic fever, leishmaniasiscutaneous (acute), sandfly fever, typhus-miteborne (scrub typhus), leptospirosis, Tuberculosis (TB), rabies, Q fever, and soil transmitted helminthes (hookworm, strongyloidiasis, cutaneous larva migrans)) and heat stress.
+Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E); other endemic diseases (malaria, Crimean-Congo hemorrhagic fever, leishmaniasis-cutaneous (acute), sandfly fever, typhus-miteborne (scrub typhus), leptospirosis, Tuberculosis (TB), rabies, Q fever, and soil transmitted helminthes (hookworm, strongyloidiasis, cutaneous larva migrans)) and heat stress.
 For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid/paratyphoid fever, brucellosis, hepatitis E).
 Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes hepatitis A and typhoid fever vaccinations and only drinking from approved water sources in accordance with standing CENTCOM policy.
-For other vector-borne endemic diseases (malaria, Crimean-Congo hemorrhagic fever, leishmaniasis-cutaneous (acute), sandfly fever, typhus-miteborne (scrub typhus)), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
+For other vector-borne endemic diseases (malaria, Crimean-Congo hemorrhagic fever, leishmaniasiscutaneous (acute), sandfly fever, typhus-miteborne (scrub typhus)), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
 For water contact diseases (leptospirosis) activities involving extensive contact with surface water increase risk.
 For respiratory diseases (TB), personnel in close-quarter conditions could have been at risk for person-to-person spread.
 Animal contact diseases (rabies, Q fever), pose year-round risk.
 For soil transmitted helminthes (hookworm, strongyloidiasis, cutaneous larva migrans), risk may have been reduced by limiting exposure to soil contaminated with human or animal feces (including not sleeping on bare ground, and not walking barefoot).
-For heat stress, risk can be greater during months of June, July, and August, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
+For heat stress, risk can be greater during months of April through October, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
 Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.